 Hunter's award-winning English faculty also make time for the Muse Scholars.
-During Spring 2012 and Spring 2014, best-selling author and Hunter Professor Colum McCann (photo, right, with Muse Scholars and Muse Scholar Director Dara Meyers-Kingsley) spoke with the Muses and other Hunter honors students about the writer's life and the inspiration behind his National Book Award-winning novel Let the Great World Spin.
+During Spring 2012, Spring 2014, Spring 2015 and Fall 2016 best-selling author and Hunter Professor Colum McCann (photo, right, with Muse Scholars and Muse Scholar Director Dara Meyers-Kingsley) spoke with the Muses and other Hunter honors students about the writer's life and the inspiration behind his National Book Award-winning novel Let the Great World Spin.

 Muse in the News - Creative Writing